EdDataScienceEES/tutorial-eveboswood/index.md

 ![Rplot_Mod_1](https://github.com/user-attachments/assets/2292a79f-cccc-459b-96e2-670570f11c9c)

-Figure 1 - An example of what data plotted using the simplicity of Model 1 could look like.
+Figure 1 - An example of what data plotted using the simplicity of Model 1 could look like on a log-log scale.
 The data used is not actual data from the dataset, this is just fictional to demonstrate what the model is assuming.

 #### Model 2 - General Linear Model with two predictors
 This model is slightly more advanced as it contains two predictor values, which each have their own individual effect on the response variable.
 It is still a General Linear Model and contains no mixed effects, but it does model the countries as fixed effects.
 This model accounts for time trends while recognises that meat consumption may vary by country.